Floobits/flukes/README.md

 ###<a name="Models"></a>Models (Stores)

-Flux Models are the canonical source of truth within an application and provide a well defined interface for mutating state.
+Flux Models are the canonical source of truth within an application and provide a well defined (reactive) interface for mutating state.

-####Motivation
-Props and State in React Components are insufficient for reactive rendering on their own.
-In practice, state is populated from a database or perhaps localstorage.
-It travels through some intermediate representation before Components exist meaning State is __not__ the canonical source of truth for the rest of the application.
-Components only react to state changes, so props can not be used without boilerplate.
-State is likely a subset of the data so it must be serialized and __merged__ before permanent storage.
-Finally, user interactions which mutate state span __multiple__ Components.

-React components can bind to models via the [AutoBinder Mixin](#AutoBinder); the component will be rerendered automagically when the model changes.
+React elements can bind to models via the [AutoBinder Mixin](#AutoBinder); the element will be rerendered automagically when the model changes.
 Models may contain references to other models.
 In this case, change events proprogate up the chain.
-Typically, you should only bind the root level model.
+You should only bind the root level model to an Element.

 Models come in three flavors:
 - [DataModel](#DataModel) - a heterogenous container (sometimes called a Model)
-- [Collection](#Collection) - a homogenous ordered set of a Model
+- [Collection](#Collection) - a homogenous, ordered set of a DataModel
-- [List](#List) - a heterogenous list (children are not bound)
+- [List](#List) - a heterogenous list whose children are not bound

 ####<a name="DataModel"></a>DataModel
 DataModels are the workhorse of Flux.
-They are modeled after React Components and may contain references to other Models, Lists, or Collections.
+They are loosely modeled after React Elements and may contain references to other Models, Lists, or Collections.

 ```javascript
 var flux = require("flux"),